stellarcarbon/sc-audit/README.md

   --help  Show this message and exit.

 Commands:
-  associations   Load associations into the DB minted-blocks  Load minted blocks into the DB retirements    Load retirements into the DB sinking-txs    Load sinking transactions into the DB
+  associations      Load associations into the DB distribution-txs  Load distribution outflows into the DB minted-blocks     Load minted blocks into the DB retirements       Load retirements into the DB sinking-txs       Load sinking transactions into the DB
 ```

 The Python API for loading data is contained in the `sc_audit.loader` module.
 Take a look at the `sc_audit.loader.__main__.catch_up_from_sources` function for inspiration on how to load only new records into the DB.